 OVERVIEW: The Georgia-Pacific Foundation, the philanthropic arm of the U.S.-based papermaking company, seeks to “improve life in the communities” where the company has a presence.
 It seeks this improvement by giving in four areas: education, the environment, community enrichment, and entrepreneurship.

 IP TAKE: While theater funding—and the arts in general—is not a priority for this foundation, it does support theater under the umbrella of its commitment to community enrichment.
 Theater programs framed as an integrated part of their community's identity and betterment will stand a better chance of securing funding.

 PROFILE: The Georgia-Pacific Foundation was established in 1958 by the papermaking and manufacturing company now headquartered in Atlanta, Georgia.
-The foundation views itself as a community-based philanthropic funder, and focuses on four areas of “investment”: Education, Environment, Enrichment and Entrepreneurship.
+It seeks to create “value in its communities by addressing mutual issues of importance which improve the quality of life in the communities where [its] employees live and work.”
+The foundation prioritizes four areas of “investment”: Education, Environment, Enrichment, and Entrepreneurship.

-The Georgia-Pacific Foundation places no strict parameters on grant amounts, instead stating "when deciding what or if we will contribute, we consider the value of the program to our communities and the amount we have available to donate."
-But you will be required to put a specific ask amount into their application.
+The Georgia-Pacific Foundation places no strict parameters on grant amounts and instead states "when deciding what or if we will contribute, we consider the value of the program to our communities and the amount we have available to donate."
+Grant seekers are required to put a specific ask amount into their application.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).